 To better understand the role of financial transparency as it is related to marital satisfaction, a sample of 183 married individuals in their first 5 years of their first marriage completed an online survey on Amazon Mechanical Turk measuring financial secrecy, financial trust and disclosure, and marital satisfaction.
-Latent profile analysis (LPA) revealed 3 distinct profiles of marital satisfaction, high satisfied-financially transparent class (2.8%) not likely to keep a financial secret of lie, showed characteristics of trusting their partner, and moderate satisfied-financially transparent (80.4%) somewhat likely to lie or keep a secret, but highest level of trust.
+Latent profile analysis (LPA) revealed 3 distinct profiles of marital satisfaction, high satisfied-financially transparent class (2.8%) not likely to keep financial secrets or lie, and moderate trust, low satisfied-financially transparent class (16.8%), likely to keep a financial secret of lie, showed characteristics of trusting their partner, and moderate satisfied-financially transparent (80.4%) somewhat likely to lie or keep a secret, but highest level of trust.
 Implications for research and practitioners will be discussed.